hoggle64/prometheus_dynamic_exporter/README.md

 metricsdir = The directory where all the metric files are dropped.
 You can even create a directory structure with multiple files and dirs.
-All files with a .metric-Extension will be processed
+All files with a .metric-Extension will be processed default_ttl = default lifetime in seconds of a metricfile.
+Checks the last change timestamp of the file You can overwrite this value in every metricfile by setting ttl to another value. delete_on_eol = If this is set to 1 a metricfile will automatically deleted once it reaches its end of life time

 [certificate]
 If you do not put your own certificates in place(see cert_file and key_file below)